I'm Sorry (TV series): Season 2 (2019)

-Reception

-Critical response
+Critical reception

-The first season of I'm Sorry has received positive reviews.
+The first season of I'm Sorry received mainly positive reviews.
 The review aggregation website Rotten Tomatoes reported a 75% approval rating, with an average rating based on 12 reviews.
 Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 8 reviews, indicating "generally favorable reviews".
 The series has been often compared to that of Larry David's HBO series Curb Your Enthusiasm.